matomo-org/developer-documentation/docs/core-team-workflow.md

 As of 2014, we manage [over fourty repositories at Github](https://github.com/piwik).
 This includes the [main repository for Piwik](https://github.com/piwik/piwik) and several plugins, themes, and toolsets to make the most out of Piwik, such as Piwik clients for software development in Python, Ruby, C#, SDKs for iOS, debian packages and other useful Piwik developer tools.

-In case Github goes down, we maintain a backup Git Mirror at: [git.piwik.org](http://git.piwik.org).

 #### Git Owners

 All developers from the Piwik organization can push to all git repositories.